AarushX/nxl/npxl-format.md

 # .npxl formatting guide

-`{dimx} {dimy}`
+Line 1: `{dimx} {dimy}`

-The dimension numbers show how many pixels wide and tall the image will be;
+- `{dimx}` and `{dimy}` indicate how many pixels wide and tall the image will be

-`{colors} {base}`
+Line 2: `{colors} {base}`

-indicates how many characters are in each pixel, and what counting system for each character to use
+- `{colors}` decides how many values will be used for each pixel.
+If one value is used, that will corresdpond to the grayscale brightness of the pixel.
+Three values represent RGB, etc.
+- `{base}` will be the base of the counting system, or one more than the maximum value for a character.

-`2` is binary,
+2 is binary,
-`16` is hexadecimal,
+16 is hexadecimal,
-`64` is base64, etc.
+and 64 is base-64.

-`{data}`
+any further: `{data}`

+- simply input all values in order.
-don't add spaces in between just list characters
+- don't add any spaces between the characters, line breaks are optional and redundant.

 The idea here is to describe a brightness value with just one UTF-8 character, standardizing lengths in the process.
-This means not only will each value only use one character, but there will also not be space character in between
+This means not only will each value only use one character, but there will also not be space character in between.

+---
-## grayscale example:
+## **grayscale example:**
+*check the image `gray` in formats PNG, PPM, and NPXL in `./examples`*

 ```
-32 8 1
+32 8
-16
+1 16
 0123456789abcdef0123456789abcdef
 0123456789abcdef0123456789abcdef
 0123456789abcdef0123456789abcdef